Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

     ...
 ```

-Those three functions are just implementing normal `x25519` instead of `x25519kyber768draft00`, that's why the server reject the parameters.
+Those three functions are just implementing normal `x25519` instead of `x25519kyber768draft00`!
+That's why the server reject the parameters.
 So we need to fix these to correct implementation.

 ### X25519Kyber768Draft00

 According to the specification of *X25519Kyber768Draft00* section 3, it defined that in the client share `key_exchange` value contains the concatenation of the X25519 ephemeral share (32 bytes) and the Kyber768 public key (1184 bytes).

-After `key_exchange` received by the server, it will respond back as `key_exchange` to the client with ephemeral share of x25519 (first 32 bytes) and ciphertext of Kyber768 (last 1088 bytes).
-Then, shared secret can be calculated by concatenating ephemeral share and ciphertext into one.
+After `key_exchange` received by the server, it will respond back as `key_exchange` to the client with ephemeral server public key of x25519 (32 bytes) and ciphertext of Kyber768 (1088 bytes).
+Then, shared secret can be calculated by concatenating shared secret of x25519 and Kyber768 into one.

-Let $sk_c$ be client's x25519 ephemeral private key, $pk_s$ be x25519 ephemeral public key from server, $pqsk_c$ be client's Kyber768 private key and $pqctxt_s$ be Kyber768 ciphertext, then shared secret $S$ calculated with:
+Let $sk_c$ be client's x25519 ephemeral private key, $pk_s$ be x25519 ephemeral public key from server, $pqsk_c$ be client's Kyber768 ephemeral private key and $pqctxt_s$ be Kyber768 ciphertext, then shared secret $S$ calculated with:

 $$
 \begin{aligned}
 S_1 & = \text{X25519}(sk_c, pk_s) \\
-S_2 & = \text{KEM.DEC}(pqsk_c, pqctxt) \\
+S_2 & = \text{KEM.DEC}(pqsk_c, pqctxt_s) \\
 S & = S_1 || S_2
 \end{aligned}
 $$